sdondley/ClimateChangeChat/raku/Cool-Raku.md

 passed to a subroutine is known as "type checking."
 But thanks to Raku's flexibility, we could have chosen to not type check our arguments.
-If you want to bang out a simple script without a lot of hassle and headache trying to keep the compiler happy, Raku will accomodate your desires and not make onerous demands that make your work unnecessarily tedious.
+If you want to bang out a simple script without a lot of hassle and headache trying to keep the compiler happy, Raku will accommodate your desires and not make onerous demands that make your work unnecessarily tedious.

 Inside the subroutine is a single line of code consisting of a `say` routine